 Pinning: Apt’s Best Kept Secret

-Note: Ubuntu seems to be set up to require using distribution codenames, unlike Debian where you can use stable, testing, and unstable to refer to whatever the current stable, testing, and unstable releases are called.
-This means that within a few months, this post will be out of date.
-If you’re reading this in the future, you may need to do a little mental translation. jammy here should be replaced with the codename for whatever version of Ubuntu you are currently running, and lunar with the codename for the version you want packages from.
+This means that this post will be out of date within a few months.
+Throughout this post, jammy should be replaced with the codename for the version of Ubuntu you are currently running, and lunar with the codename for the version you want packages from.

 Adding new Repositories

-First, make sure that you do a full update and upgrade of your system.
-We’re doing to attempt to do an update later to verify that we have configured our preferences correctly, so we want to make sure that we’re fully up to date going in3,
+First, we'll perform a full update of the packages installed on our system.
+We're going to attempt to do an update later to verify that we have configured our preferences correctly, so we want to make sure that we're fully up to date going in [3],

-Now, we want to update our /etc/apt/sources.list to add the repositories for Lunar Lobster.
+Now, we need to update our /etc/apt/sources.list to add the repositories for Lunar Lobster.
 This is as simple as adding the following line to the file,

 deb http://us.archive.ubuntu.com/ubuntu lunar main restricted universe multiverse